 (d) The right to sick pay shall cease upon notification of resignation or termination.

-22.04 Subject to Article 22.01, 22.02 and 22.03 above, an Employee granted sick leave shall be paid, at her basic rate of pay for regularly scheduled shifts absent due to illness, and the number of hours thus paid shall be deducted from her accumulated sick leave credits up to the total amount of her accumulated credits at the time the sick leave commenced.
+22.04 Subject to Clause 22.01, 22.02 and 22.03 above, an Employee granted sick leave shall be paid, at their basic rate of pay for regularly scheduled shifts absent due to illness, and the number of hours thus paid shall be deducted from their accumulated sick leave credits up to the total amount of their accumulated credits at the time the sick leave commenced.

-22.05 Employees shall be required to substantiate, in the form prescribed by the Employer, any claim for sick leave in excess of three (3) days.
+22.05 Employees shall be required to substantiate, in the form prescribed by the Employer, any claim for sick leave in excess of three (3) consecutive days.
 Payment of sick leave benefit shall not be effected until required substantiation has been supplied.
 The Employer may require a doctor's certificate for one (1) or more days absence but such requirement shall not be unreasonably imposed.

-22.06 When an Employee has accrued the maximum sick leave credit she shall no longer accrue sick leave credits until such time as her total accumulation is reduced below the maximum.
-At that time, she shall recommence accumulating sick leave credits.
+22.06 When an Employee has accrued the maximum sick leave credits they shall no longer accrue sick leave credits until such time as their total accumulation is reduced below the maximum.
+At that time, they shall recommence accumulating sick leave credits.

+22.07 If an Employee requires time off for the purpose of attending a dental, physiotherapy, optical, specialist or medical appointment, provided they have been given prior authorization by the Employer, such absence shall be charged against their accumulated sick leave.

+Employees may be required to submit satisfactory proof of such appointment.
+Employees are expected to make every reasonable effort to schedule such appointments to occur outside of their regular hours of work.

+The Employee shall be reimbursed for the full fee charged and all costs for the provision of satisfactory proof of such appointments.

-22.07 Upon request of an Employee, but not more frequently than twice a year, the Employer shall advise an Employee of her accrued sick leave credits.
-The Employee shall give the Employer not less than one (1) days’ notice (excluding weekends and holidays).
+22.08 Upon request of an Employee, but not more frequently than twice a year, the Employer shall advise an Employee of their accrued sick leave credits.
+The Employee shall give the Employer not less than three (3) days’ notice (excluding weekends and holidays).

-22.08 For the purpose of computing sick leave accumulation, the following shall be counted as working days:
+22.09 For the purpose of computing sick leave accumulation, the following shall be counted as working days: